pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ## <a id='availability-zones'></a>Step 4: Configure Availability Zones

 Availability zones specify the compute resources for Kubernetes cluster deployment.
-Availability zones are a BOSH construct, that in Tanzu Kubernetes Grid Integrated Edition deployments to vSphere correspond to vCenter Server clusters, host groups, and resource pools.
+Availability zones are a BOSH construct, that in {{  vars.product }} deployments to vSphere correspond to vCenter Server clusters, host groups, and resource pools.
 Availability zones allow you to provide high-availability and load balancing to applications.
 When you run more than one instance of an application, those instances are balanced across all of the availability zones that are assigned to the application.
 You must configure at least one availability zone.
 You can configure multiple additional availability zones.

-<p class="note"><strong>Note</strong>: If you select a cluster as an availability zone, Tanzu Kubernetes Grid Integrated Edition Management Console sets the DRS VM-host affinity rule on that cluster to <code>MUST</code>.
-If you select a host group as an availability zone, Tanzu Kubernetes Grid Integrated Edition Management Console sets the DRS VM-host affinity rule on that group to <code>SHOULD</code>.</p>
+<p class="note"><strong>Note</strong>: If you select a cluster as an availability zone, {{  vars.product }} Management Console sets the DRS VM-host affinity rule on that cluster to <code>MUST</code>.
+If you select a host group as an availability zone, {{  vars.product }} Management Console sets the DRS VM-host affinity rule on that group to <code>SHOULD</code>.</p>

 To configure availability zones:

 1. In the **Name** field, enter a name for the availability zone.
 1. Optionally select **This is the management availability zone**.

     The management availability zone is the availability zone in which to deploy the TKGI Management Plane.
 The management plane consists of the TKGI API VM, {{ vars.platform_name }}, BOSH Director, and Harbor Registry.
 You can only designate one availability zone as the management zone.
-If you do not designate an availability zone as the management zone, Tanzu Kubernetes Grid Integrated Edition Management Console selects the first one.
+If you do not designate an availability zone as the management zone, {{  vars.product }} Management Console selects the first one.
 1. In the **Compute Resource** tree, select clusters, host groups, or resource pools for this availability zone to use.
 1. Click **Save Availability Zone**.